 Despite this, museums often avoid recognising the links to Empire in their collections due to its potential to divide audiences.
 Local history, especially, might seem worlds away from the imperial armies, merchant ships, and foreign power structures of the colonial landscape, giving many museums no incentive to delve deeper and uncover now hidden stories.
 Objects which would reveal everyday ties to Empire through their imagery, usage, or materials are therefore interpreted differently.
 As a consequence, the evidence of Empire is slowly washed away, and our view of history is distorted and incomplete.

 Elmbridge Museum has over 40,000 diverse and remarkable objects in its collection.
 These range from Stone Age flints to Victorian textiles, Tudor tiles to contemporary art and photography.
 For over 100 years the museum has actively collected objects which tell the story of our borough, chiefly through donations, purchase and local excavations.
-In this online project, which will eventually go on display at Walton Library, we have started by taking just 20 of these objects, using the research and commentary of expert historians to look at them through the lens of the history of the British Empire.
+In this online project, which also includes an exhibition currently on display at Walton Library, we have started by taking just 20 of these objects, using the research and commentary of expert historians to look at them through the lens of the history of the British Empire.
 Each year, we will publish a new list of 20 items in our collections which reveal forgotten ties to the British Empire, and recognize these links more consistently in all future exhibitions by using keywords and signage to highlight the objects with a connection to Britain’s imperial past.

 Look around the heritage sector today and you will see many other museums engaging in similar work, from the pivotal Artist and Empire exhibition at Tate Britain in 2015 which contrasted historic art with contemporary interpretations, to the Empire Through the Lens community photography project at Bristol Museums in 2017, to the forthcoming Displays of Power: A Natural History of Empire exhibition at the Grant Museum of Zoology.